Ma Long: 2017: Second World Championships title and Second National Games title

-2018
+2018: Fifth German Open and Seventh China Open titles

 At the beginning of 2018, Ma's world ranking dropped to 9th as a result of being inactive.
 The ITTF had previously announced that they were implementing a new ranking system at the start of the new year, and the new system gave more weight to activity than to a player's playing strength.
 Because of this, the Dragon not only lost his number 1 ranking, which he had held for the last 34 months, but he also dropped out of the top five in the ITTF world ranking for the first time since 2011.
 Despite being lower ranked, Ma made his presence felt at the 2018 World Team Cup held in London in late February.
 He went undefeated in both singles and doubles throughout the entire tournament and helped China sweep Japan in the final.
 In March, Ma won the German Open for the fifth time over a very strong field.
 He defeated Maharu Yoshimura, Jun Mizutani, Timo Boll, Wong Chun Ting, and compatriot Xu Xin en route to his 25th ITTF World Tour singles title, which brought his world ranking up to 6th.

 Due to the new ITTF ranking system, Team China was not seeded first at the 2018 WTTC held in Halmstad from late April to early May.
 Nevertheless, Ma and his Chinese teammates did not experience any difficulties in the group stage, collectively going 15–0 to finish first in Group B. However, he survived a scare in the quarterfinals when Austria's Robert Gardos took the Dragon to a full five games in their first ever encounter.
 Ma reasserted his dominance throughout the rest of the tournament, defeating Sweden's Mattias Karlsson in straight sets in front of the latter's home crowd and then sweeping Timo Boll in the final as China swept top-seeded Germany to claim their 21st title in the event.

 After China's victory in Halmstad, Ma won the China Open, defeating Lin Yun-Ju, Wang Chuqin, Liang Jingkun, Lim Jong-hoon, and Fan Zhendong to win his 26th ITTF World Tour singles title.
 However, this would be his last successful singles event for nine months.
 At the Japan Open, he was defeated in six games by rising Japanese star Tomokazu Harimoto and although he won the doubles title with Xu Xin at the Bulgaria Open in August, he lost to Liam Pitchford in the men's singles round of 32.
 It was discovered that Ma had a knee injury, something that would keep him out of all tournaments for the rest of 2018.
 These included the Austrian Open, the World Cup, the Swedish Open, and the World Tour Grand Finals.